hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 In the previous examples, the method `ringBuffer.add()` is used to add an item to the Ringbuffer.
 The problem with this method is that it always overwrites and that it does not support batching.
 Batching can have a huge impact on the performance.
-That is why the method `addAllAsync` is available.
+You can use the method `addAllAsync` to support batching.

 Please see the following example code.